Dox-Box/Juno3DEngine/README.md

-Getting started developing your own application using the Juno 3D Engine :
+Getting started creating your own environment using the Juno 3D Engine :

     To get started using the Juno 3D engine, make sure to inspect the test.juno file in /res/script/ for a demo on how to use the juno scripting system.